 Many debtors will qualify for Chapter 7 liquidation.
 The advantage to filing for Chapter 7 protection is you can wipe your financial slate clean and start again.
 Once the debts are discharged, they are gone forever.
 A Chapter 7 bankruptcy is designed to be quick and efficient, lasting only 180 days.
 You must pass the “means test” to qualify for Chapter 7 protection.
 If you file for Chapter 7 liquidation and your income is greater than the allowed monthly income, then you cannot qualify for Chapter 7 and must file under Chapter 13.
 Our bankruptcy lawyers in Evanston and Rock Springs, Wyoming, can help you determine if you qualify for either of these bankruptcies.

 Bankruptcy Is Complicated

-Do not take on this task by alone.
+Do not take on this task alone, secure help filing for bankruptcy in Evanston and Rock Springs, Wyoming.
 Failure to file the proper paperwork at the proper time will force the Bankruptcy Court to dismiss your petition.
 Also, failure to notify all of your creditors can affect your petition as well.
 Therefore, you must seek to hire a competent and experienced Wyoming bankruptcy attorney like George Arnold.
 Arnold Law Offices, PLLC are conveniently located in Evanston and Rock Springs to serve you better.
 Call our Evanston office today at 307-789-7887 or visit our office located at 20 Yellow Creek Road #101 in Evanston.